ebruturgal/comparator-dependent-covid-transcriptomics/README.md

 - Large raw GEO files and generated analysis outputs are intentionally ignored by `.gitignore`.
 - The script is provided as a complete analysis workflow.
 Some later blocks regenerate external validation figures from prediction CSV files created earlier in the workflow.
-- The internal benchmark uses 5-fold cross-validation with variance-based top-100 feature selection.
-It is not a fully nested, fold-restricted preprocessing pipeline.
 - If external GEO downloads fail, manually download the supplementary files from GEO and place them in the expected dataset folders.

 ## Main Outputs